Raul CariniFull Stack Developer

 Conclusion

-If you're interested in Italian rail travel or just want to explore the railway network, visit railradar24.com and start tracking trains.
-The project is also open source on GitHub, where contributions and feedback are always welcome.
-I'd love to hear how you use it or what features would make it more useful for you.
+If you're interested in European rail travel or just want to explore the railway network, visit railradar24.com and start tracking trains.
+The project is open source on GitHub, where contributions and feedback are always welcome.